-We will be practicing Maundy Thursday with a community potluck, to share a meal and reflect on the servanthood of Jesus.
-Our Good Friday Liturgy will take place at Space12 from 7-8pm.
+We will be practicing Maundy Thursday in our Midweek Groups (or your own group of friends and families).
+Our Good Friday Liturgy will take place at Vesper from 6-8pm.
 And then we have a self-guided Holy Saturday Vigil that you can walk through at home with your family, roommates or friends.

 Maundy Thursday traditionally commemorates the foot washing and last supper of Jesus with his disciples.
 It is rooted in the instruction that Jesus gave his disciples to “Love one another.
 As I have loved you, so you must love one another.”
 We will practice this tradition in our Midweek Groups (or your own group of friends and families).

 We’ll continue through Holy Week together on Friday with the stations of the cross.
-You may come and go as you choose to sit with the crucifixion accounts, some poetry, music and times of silence/reflection.
+You may come and go as you choose to sit with the crucifixion accounts through times of silence/reflection.
 The stations will be available from 6-8pm.